luyangliuable/early-promo-document-fill/readme.md

 ## ) What is the most effective method of mentoring you have experienced?

-TM coaches me by providing me with regularly catchups (roughly fortnightly) and on the rotation i was assigned a technical buddy who i can resort to for understanding key concepts and know what permissions i need to request.
-My TM is very positive and provides a lot of encouragements which makes me really motivated to do work and feel positive about the things i do.
+My Technical Manager (TM) coaches me through regular catch-ups, approximately every fortnight.
+During my rotation, I was also assigned a technical buddy who I can turn to for understanding key concepts and knowing which permissions to request.
+My TM is very positive and provides a lot of encouragement, which keeps me motivated and makes me feel positive about my work.

-I have consistently demonstrated autonomy throughout my rotation, so i find solving problems on my own also really effective in understanding and learning about the work on my team.
-I feel like i am equiped with all the tools and resources I need to be able
+I have consistently demonstrated autonomy throughout my rotation, finding that solving problems on my own is highly effective for understanding and learning about my team's work.
+I feel equipped with all the tools and resources I need to succeed.

-Supporting artefacts and information
+### Supporting artefacts and information

 Provide links (ie PR's) you are proud of, showing quality code review, github stats on commits, recognitions for our values as they relate to engineering etc.

-## Repository i have contributed to:
+#### Repository i have contributed to:
 https://github.com/CBA-General/dep-genex.ai-ui
 https://github.com/CBA-General/dep-genex.ai
 https://github.com/CBA-General/adc.airflow.dag